 Athletes and coaches are responsible for knowing, understanding, and following the rules, policies, and code of conduct for their sport.
 Any player or coach who is ejected from a contest shall, as minimum penalty, be ineligible to participate or attend the next contest for that team.
 Violent acts shall result in charges being brought against the individual(s).
 A substantiated complaint by a Games athlete, coach, volunteer or official must be addressed to the Coordinator of that particular sport.
 The decision of the Coordinator is final.

 Athletes will be able to pick-up their souvenir t-shirts at their sport competition site the first day of the competition.
 Teams will wear their OWN uniforms for the duration of the competition.
-This year Fine Designs will be onsite (at most ofthe sport competitions) to allow participants to customize their souvenir t-shirts.

 It is expressly understood The Nutmeg State Games does not insure against, and accepts no responsibility for, personal injury, property loss or damage to the participant which might be sustained by the participant as a result of his or her participation.
 Each participant must be covered by his/her personal medical insurance.